 Using the figure above, it would take 14.6 months to break-even on the cost of refinancing, which is just a little over a year.
 The general rule is that if you are planning on staying in your home for longer than the break-even point, it’s a good idea to refinance.

 To be able to refinance, you’ll need to consider a few key items.
 Here are some of the factors that lenders will assess to see if you qualify:

 - The amount of equity in your home: Typically, lenders will require that you have a minimum of 20% equity before you can refinance.
 If you’re not there yet, consider making an extra mortgage payment or paying more than your monthly payment to pay down more of the principal.

 - A good credit score: If your credit score has decreased since you took out your mortgage, you may not qualify for a new mortgage.
 Before you apply, improve your credit score.
-You may also want to consider tapping into a government program that can offer assistance, like HARP or FHA.
+You may also want to consider tapping into a government program that can offer assistance, like FHA.

 - Job and income stability: If you’ve been unemployed or have switched jobs over the last several years, that may hurt your chances of obtaining a lower rate.
 Lenders also like to see that you have extra cash on hand in case you lose your job.
 They usually don’t reward homeowners with a lower mortgage interest rate who are living paycheck to paycheck, or in credit card debt.
 You may want to bring on a co-borrower and take some time to build an emergency fund.

 Refinancing can help homeowners save money or obtain cash, but everyone’s situation is personal and unique.
 We’re always here to help, and encourage you to reach out to one of our friendly home loan experts